Financial Industry Networking Database (FIND) FAQ

 11. Will FINRA provide my mailing address to firms?

-No, your mailing address is not provide to firms.
+No, your mailing address is not provided to firms.
 If you provide the optional information, current geographic location and the locations you indicated you are willing to relocate are provided.

 12. In what other ways will FINRA use the information I have provided?